-The proposed pool raise would provide additional storage in Camp Far West Reservoir to capture relatively cool runoff from winter storms, creating a small increase in usable cold water as a result.
-Considering that the pool raise would increase water-surface elevations and overall storage, some water quality parameters may decrease as constituents (e.g., metals and nutrients) are further diluted by the increase in water.
+Considering that the pool raise would increase water-surface elevations and overall storage and inundate new soils on shore, some water quality parameters may decrease as constituents (e.g., mercury and other remaining metals and nutrients from historic mining and industrial activities) are further diluted by the increase in water.
+The new areas of inundation caused by the pool raise would not be anticipated to provide more areas for mercury methylation because and any new inundation would be anticipated only for a short period of time, and the water does not sit in Camp Far West Rreservoir but rather is constantly filling and flowing through the reservoir out the spillway and powerhouse.
+Considering that the pool raise would increase water surface elevations and overall storage, some water quality parameters may decrease as constituents (e.g., metals and nutrients) are further diluted by the increase in water.
 Current dissolved oxygen concentrations are not expected to change as a result of the Proposed Project.
-The SWRCB identifies the Lower Bear River as CWA Section 303(d) state-impaired for mercury, citing fish tissue concentrations, water samples, and sediment samples to support their listing (SWRCB 2018).
+The SWRCB identifies the Lower Bear River as CWA Section 303(d) state impaired for mercury, citing fish tissue concentrations, water samples, and sediment samples to support their listing (SWRCB 2018).
 SSWD would not plan to perform any operation or maintenance activities associated with the release or mobilization of mercury.
 There would be little-to-no effect from the construction of the pool raise on water quantity.

+Further, no dredge or fill activities are anticipated as part of the pool raise.
 SSWD would obtain all necessary permits and approvals for the pool raise construction activities.
 Through permits and approvals such as a water quality certification, conditions for the protection and mitigation of any potential impacts to water quality would be implemented.
 Therefore, the pool raise construction and operation would have a less than significant impact on water quality.
 No changes in SSWD's existing water rights will be required in connection with the pool raise.